Call for Proposals

-We are seeking high-quality proposals that address a full range of issues facing CTE educators, administrators and other key stakeholders as they seek to prepare students with the knowledge and skills to succeed in the 21st century economy.
+We seek high-quality proposals that address a full range of issues facing CTE educators, administrators and other key stakeholders as they strive to prepare students with the knowledge and skills to succeed in the 21st century economy.

-Our selection committee will be focusing on innovative ideas or new approaches to key challenges within CTE, and choosing sessions that feature evidence-based, high-quality career and technical education (CTE) program of study elements.
-Quality sessions will seek to engage the audience and provide attendees with practical, “how to” ideas and resources that will directly impact CTE programs and student achievement.
+Our selection committee will focus on innovative ideas or new approaches to key challenges within CTE, and they will choose sessions that feature evidence-based, high-quality career and technical education program of study elements.
+Quality sessions will engage the audience and provide attendees with practical, “how to” ideas and resources that directly impact CTE programs and student achievement.
 Sessions are typically 60 minutes in length and should allow time for questions.
-The deadline for presentation proposal submissions is March 8, 2019.
+The deadline for presentation proposal submissions is Feb.
+29, 2020.

 Please read ALL of this information before submitting a proposal

 Call for Proposal System

 You must submit your proposal using our online system.
-Emailed, faxed, and mailed proposals will not be accepted.
+Emailed, faxed and mailed proposals will not be accepted.
 You must create an account through our website in order to submit your proposal.
-If you previously submitted a proposal for VISION 2015, 2016, 2017 or 2018, you already have an account.
+If you previously submitted a proposal for VISION, you already have an account.
 Please use the search function to locate your account.
 If you are submitting a proposal for the first time, you will need to create an account.

 Submitting a Proposal